sergeyteleshev/git-workspace-helper/README.md

 ### 0.0.1

-- Initial release of the "Workspace Time Travel Machine"
+- Initial release of the "Workspace Git Helper"

 ### 0.1.1

-- Added travel by branch name
+- Added checkout by branch name

 ### 0.1.2

 - Renamed extension
-- Renamed Travel To Master -> Travel To Default Branch
+- Renamed Checkout To Master -> Checkout To Default Branch
 - Cropped icon
-- Grouped Time Travel features into one group
+- Grouped Checkout features into one group

 ### 0.1.3